2025-26 Ski Season Progress Report

 the whole area on a 31-38 inch base (now 28-35) plus over half of Monarch.
 With just a few inches the rest of December, open runs

-elsewhere are mostly manmade and terrain is nearly as limited as in northern Colorado with base depths no more than 2 feet.
+elsewhere were mostly manmade and terrain was nearly as limited as in northern Colorado with base depths less than 30 inches.
 Steep

+terrain is unlikely to open for at least another month.
+The average one foot of snow in early January did not change the above situation

+at most areas.
+The Aspen areas improved some with 2+ feet new snow.

 |